 - As the founder, share how and why you started your business and how you want to help others

-- Talk about your product, how it will benefit the customer and put this on the product page
+- Talk about your product, how it will benefit the customer, and put this on the product page

 - Have a video version that will address all commonly asked questions (think of it as a "FAQ video")

-Not only will videos help your business, it will also build your brand that people can relate to.
+Not only will videos help your business, but it will also build your brand that people can relate to.
 The most successful ecommerce stores have a brand and people buy from brands they like.
 How do you get people to like your brand?
-By you sharing your stories.
+By sharing your stories.

-It doesn’t have to be just over videos.
-You can start a blog, write fantastic newsletters, release a book, talk at conferences or even have a podcast.
+It doesn't have to be just over videos.
+You can start a blog, write fantastic newsletters, release a book, talk at conferences, or even have a podcast.
 The main purpose of storytelling around your online business is that you want to build an emotional connection with your prospects and customers.
 That’s how you get people to buy from you without any price barriers and loyal customers that will buy from you many times over.

 Look at Zappos.
 Aside from their great customer service and products, they have built their online business using storytelling.
 They released a book that shows how the company works.
 They give free tours around the office.
 They are transparent in all their communication.
 They have shared their stories countless times and many people have fallen in love with their brand.

 Building a brand takes time and effort.
 Start today and share your stories.
 Communicate how you want to help them.
 Express your values to your prospects and customers.
 Let them fall in love with your brand and they will buy from you.
 Again, and again, and again.